 In Japanese, the word “Han” can mean half.
 So a Hanbo is half of a Bo.
 As a result, it is typically 36” or roughly one meter in length.
-This provides it with many of the characteristics, feel, and performance of weapons like the Bokken, Jo, Bo Katana, and a fighting stick.
+This provides it with many of the characteristics, feel, and performance of weapons like the Bokken, Jo, Bo, Katana, Yantok and a fighting stick.

 A Hanbo should normally have a uniform diameter of one inch or 25 mm.
-It should follow the same guidelines as the Jo Staff when it comes to wood selection and inspection requirements.
+It should follow the same guidelines as the Jo Staff when it comes to the wood selection and inspection requirements.

 Fundamental Hanbo Use

 A standard practice exercise involves the octagon, but this time you think of the octagon as being oriented vertically before you, with angle 1 at the top and angle 2 at the bottom.
 Angles 3 and 4 are toward the left and right, respectively.